Affinity Photo

 Affinity Photo Alternatives

-Photoshop CC is the undisputed leader of the image editing world, but it’s had a much longer development cycle than Affinity Photo.
+Photoshop is the undisputed leader of the image editing world, but it’s had a much longer development cycle than Affinity Photo.
 If you’re looking for a professional-quality image editor that has an even more comprehensive feature set than Affinity Photo, Photoshop is an excellent choice.
 It has a huge amount of tutorials and support resources to help you learn, although it’s possible that you’ll never learn every secret it has to offer.
-Available as part of an Adobe Creative Cloud subscription package with Lightroom for $9.99 USD per month.
-Read the full Photoshop CC review here.

 Corel PaintShop Pro (Windows)

 PaintShop Pro is another competitor for Photoshop’s image editing crown, although geared towards more casual users.
-It’s not quite as well-developed as either Photoshop or Affinity Photo, but it does have some excellent digital painting and image creation options.
-The Pro version is available for $79.99 USD, and the Ultimate bundle is available for $99.99.
-Read our full review of PaintShop Pro here.
+It’s not quite as well-developed as Photoshop or Affinity Photo, but it does have some excellent digital painting and image creation options.

 For those who are wondering whether Luminar is better than Affinity Photo, you can read our detailed comparison of Luminar vs Affinity Photo here.

-It’s not quite ready for the title of ‘Photoshop killer’ that some photographers have given it, but it’s a very promising program with a great development team dedicated to producing a quality alternative.
+It’s not quite ready for the title of ‘Photoshop killer’ that some photographers have given it, but it’s a very promising program with a great development team that is dedicated to producing a quality image editing experience.

 Thanks for the article.
 I have been using Photoshop CS5 for many years and have had to upgrade my laptop.
 Unfortunately, I can’t now access the download.
 I had been looking for a good alternative as I have some psd files that I need to be able to edit with the layers.
 This is a big concern for me as there are hours of work on the files and they will be needed again in the future.